 For a more detailed view of places to see in Belem check out my post on Belem district here.
 Places to see in Belem include Belem Tour, Monument of Discoveries, 25 Abril Bridge, MAAT, Palaces and Gardens and Jerónimos Monastery.

-Tip: If you have the Lisboa Card majority of the sights in Belem are free.
+Tip: If you have the Lisboa Card majority of the sights in Belem are free in addition to a discount for the others.

 7 pm Food and Nightlife